icon__logo-c

 Is it sinking in now?

 Good.
-Because there’s 1 minute and 14 seconds remaining till dial-time.
+Because there’s a mere three seconds remaining till dial time.
 (How exciting!)

-THE PART WHERE YOU FRANTICALLY DIAL MY NUMBER
+THE PART WHERE YOU FRANTICALLY DIAL OUR NUMBER

 The truth is…

 While great copy is essential, it won’t do much good all by itself.
-There are many other equally-essential ingredients to the marketing equation (including all the essential roles I just mentioned) .
-Which is why we at The Creative Copywriter have made invaluable partnerships with:
+There are many other equally essential ingredients to the marketing equation (including all the essential roles I just mentioned).

 Whatever area of business or marketing you’re in, you should now understand that copywriting is a fundamental ingredient.
-And you darn well should either hire or partner with one.
-(Yes, me)
+And you darn well should either hire or partner with one (or an agency) (Yes, us.)

 So go on…